-- 140. At all material times from at least October 2014 and throughout the Western Australian Claim Period, the Uber Entities other than Rasier Pacific agreed or combined with the common intention of injuring the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members by establishing, promoting and operating UberX in Western Australia by unlawful means, namely by: - (a) Uber Inc's, Uber B.V's, Rasier Operations and Rasier Pacific's contraventions of: - (i) section 15 of the Taxi Act (WA), as alleged in paragraph 114; and - section 50 of the Transport Co-ordination Act (WA), alleged in paragraph 121; - (b) one or more of the Uber Entities' contraventions of: - (i) section 26 of the Taxi Act (WA), as alleged in paragraph 117; and - section 47ZD of the Transport Co-ordination Act (WA), as alleged in paragraphs 126 and 127; - (c) the Uber Entities' complicity in the contraventions by UberX Partners of: - (i) section 15 of the Taxi Act (WA), as alleged in paragraph 112; and - (ii) sections 47ZD, 47ZE and 50 of the Transport Co-ordination Act (WA), as alleged in paragraphs 120, 124, 130 and 131; and

-(d) section 49 of the Road Traffic Act (WA), as alleged in paragraphs 134 and 135.
+- At all material times from at least October 2014 and throughout the Western Australian Claim Period, the Uber Entities other than Rasier Pacific agreed or combined with the common intention of injuring the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members by establishing, promoting and operating UberX in Western Australia by unlawful means, namely by: - (a) Uber Inc's, Uber B.V's, Rasier Operations and Rasier Pacific's contraventions of: - (i) section 15 of the Taxi Act (WA), as alleged in paragraph 114; and - (ii) section 50 of the Transport Co-ordination Act (WA), alleged in paragraph 121; - (b) one or more of the Uber Entities' contraventions of: - (i) section 26 of the Taxi Act (WA), as alleged in paragraph 117; and - (ii) section 47ZD of the Transport Co-ordination Act (WA), as alleged in paragraphs 126 and 127; - (c) the Uber Entities' complicity in the contraventions by UberX Partners of: - (i) section 15 of the Taxi Act (WA), as alleged in paragraph 112; and - (ii) sections 47ZD, 47ZE and 50 of the Transport Co-ordination Act (WA), as alleged in paragraphs 120, 124, 130 and 131; and - (d) section 49 of the Road Traffic Act (WA), as alleged in paragraphs 134 and 135.

-- 1. The agreement or combination is to be inferred from: - (a) the facts and matters alleged in Parts B, C and D; and - (b) the Uber Inc Prospectus, including at pp 54-55 and 62. - The agreement or combination was aimed at or directed to 2. the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members, as the means by which the Uber Entities other than Rasier Pacific intended to establish and operate UberX in Western Australia was by UberX Partners unlawfully competing with the Western Australian Taxi Group Members and the Western Australian Hire Car Group Members and thereby causing them loss as alleged in paragraph 139A, which was achieved by the illegal conduct of Uber Entities as alleged in paragraphs 114, 117, 121, 126, 127 and 137 to 139.
-By reason of the above the Uber entities, other than Rasier Pacific, had the common intention of injuring the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members. - 2.
-The agreement or combination was aimed at or directed to the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members, which is to be inferred from the matters alleged in Parts C and D, and in particular the Uber Entities' intention for UberX to compete with other Point to Point Passenger Transport Services in Western Australia, as alleged in paragraph 49.
-In the result, the Uber Entities other than Rasier Pacific shared the common intention of injuring the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members. - 141.
+- 1. The agreement or combination is to be inferred from: - (a) the facts and matters alleged in Parts B, C and D; and - (b) the Uber Inc Prospectus, including at pp 54-55 and 62. - 2.
+The agreement or combination was aimed at or directed to the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members, as the means by which the Uber Entities other than Rasier Pacific intended to establish and operate UberX in Western Australia was by UberX Partners unlawfully competing with the Western Australian Taxi Group Members and the Western Australian Hire Car Group Members and thereby causing them loss as alleged in paragraph 139A, which was achieved by the illegal conduct of Uber Entities as alleged in paragraphs 114, 117, 121, 126, 127 and 137 to 139.
+By reason of the above the Uber entities, other than Rasier Pacific, had the common intention of injuring the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members. - 141.
 At all material times from about 21 December 2015 and throughout the Western Australian Claim Period, Rasier Pacific joined the agreement or combination pleaded in the preceding paragraph with the intention of injuring the Western Australian Taxi Group Members and/or the Western Australian Hire Car Group Members by operating, or assisting in the operation of, UberX in Western Australia by unlawful means, as pleaded in paragraphs 112, 114, 117, 120-121, 124, 126-127, 130-131 and 134-135.